dotnet/corefx/Documentation/project-docs/glossary.md

 [here][referencesource].
 This enabled the Mono community to use the same code the .NET Framework uses in order to close gaps and avoid behavioral differences.

-Mono is primarily used to run .NET applications on Linux and Mac OS X (though to get into the Mac App Store you need Xamarin, see below).
+Mono is primarily used to run .NET applications on Linux and macOS (though to get into the Mac App Store you need Xamarin, see below).
 There are ports of Mono to other platforms, see [Mono's Supported Platforms][mono-supported-platforms]